The History of Intentional Expat

-Intentional expats are those people who have left their home country, either by choice or necessity, in order to temporarily or permanently experience life in another country and culture, and who strive to proactively take the steps to make the very most of this exciting, memorable, and inevitably challenging, life change.
+Someone who has left their home country, either by choice or necessity, in order to temporarily or permanently experience life in another country and culture, and who strives to proactively take the steps to make the very most of this exciting, memorable, and inevitably challenging, life change.

 “Intentional Expat” first began as a blog I launched in 2014 in order to write about the intersection of living abroad and mental health.
 The name was inspired by my own journey of shifting my perspective on my international life.

 For many years I’d considered it to be an accident that I lived abroad since I’d originally only planned to move to Spain for one year.

 However, several years into my time abroad, a traumatic end to an important romantic relationship prompted me to begin a journey of personal discovery.
 During this time I realized that this “accidental” mindset was getting in the way of living a meaningful life overseas.

 Instead, I decided to take a more intentional and mindful approach to my life outside of my home country.
 I began investing in my own self-care and pushing myself out of my comfort zone.